Park Road and Dingle Lane,

 Inside the auditorium there was seating for 900 in the stalls and 603 in the rather wide circle.
 The ceiling has a deep square central dome, which contains concealed lightings around its edges, and around the dome were a series of Art Deco light fittings (now removed).
 The proscenium, which was surrounded by troughs of concealed lighting, was 45 feet wide, and the stage was 15 feet deep, with four dressing rooms provided.
 In the orchestra pit there was a Wurlitzer 2Manual/6Ranks organ which had been transferred from the Trocadero Cinema, Liverpool.
 This was opened at the Gaumont by organist William Whittle.
 The Wurlitzer organ was played regularly into the 1940’s and 1950’s.

 The building then stood empty and unused for many years.
 In the mid-2000’s, it was purchased by a new owner, who has plans to eventually use the building as a community centre.
-In 2009, it is being used as a rehearsal space for rock groups.
+In 2009, it was being used as a rehearsal space for rock groups.

 Just login to your account and subscribe to this theater